thednp/kute.js/README.md

 tween.start();
 ```
-Pay attention to that `$('selector')[0]` as jQuery always creates an array of selected objects and not a single object, that is why we need to target a single HTML object for out tween object and not a colection of objects.
+Pay attention to that `$('selector')[0]` as jQuery always creates an array of selected objects and not a single object, that is why we need to target a single HTML object for our tween object and not a colection of objects.

 HTMLCollection objects should be handled with `allFromTo()` or `allTo()` methods.